Silvie Defraoui

-Silvie Defraoui is a visual artist born in St. Gallen in 1935.
+Silvie Defraoui (née Rehsteiner; born 1935) is a Swiss visual artist who uses various forms of artistic expression: installation, photography, painting, screen printing, and video art.
+She lives and works in Vufflens-le-Château.

 Biography

-Silvie Defraoui spent her childhood in St. Gallen and in Grisons.
-She first studied painting at the l’école des Beaux-Arts d’Alger and later ceramics at the l’école des Arts décoratifs de Genève.
+Silvie Defraoui was born in St. Gallen and spent her childhood there and in Grisons.
+She first studied painting at the l'école des Beaux-Arts d'Alger and later ceramics at the l'école des Arts décoratifs de Genève.
 Between 1975 and 1994 she worked together with Chérif Defraoui (Geneva 1932–1994).
 From 1974 to 1999 she taught at the l'Ecole supérieure d'art visuel de Genève (today the Geneva School of Art and Design), where in 1975 she established together with Chérif Defraoui, the Mixed Media Studio.